hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/price-band.md

 |-----------|--------|------------|
 | **price_ceiling** | `Enter the price point above which only sell orders will be placed` | Place only sell orders when mid price goes above this price. |
 | **price_floor** | `Enter the price below which only buy orders will be placed` | Place only buy orders when mid price falls below this price. |

-!!! warning "Price Band with `order_refresh_tolerance_pct`"
-    <li> Using Price Band and Order Refresh Tolerance, if the mid price dips below price_floor or goes above price_ceiling, it will cancel your existing order regardless of order refresh tolerance.